Difference between JDK, JRE, and JVM

-Understanding the difference between JDK, JRE and JVM is important in Java.
-We are having brief overview of JVM here.
+We must understand the differences between JDK, JRE, and JVM before proceeding further to Java.
+See the brief overview of JVM here.

 If you want to get the detailed knowledge of Java Virtual Machine, move to the next page.
-Firstly, let's see the basic differences between the JDK, JRE and JVM.
+Firstly, let's see the differences between the JDK, JRE, and JVM.

 JVM (Java Virtual Machine) is an abstract machine.
 It is called a virtual machine because it doesn't physically exist.
-It is a specification that provides runtime environment in which java bytecode can be executed.
+It is a specification that provides a runtime environment in which Java bytecode can be executed.
 It can also run those programs which are written in other languages and compiled to Java bytecode.

 JVMs are available for many hardware and software platforms.
-JVM, JRE and JDK are platform dependent because configuration of each OS differs.
-But, Java is platform independent.
+JVM, JRE, and JDK are platform dependent because the configuration of each OS is different from each other.
+However, Java is platform independent.
 There are three notions of the JVM: specification, implementation, and instance.

-Implementation of JVMs are also actively released by other companies besides Sun Micro Systems.
+The implementation of JVM is also actively released by other companies besides Sun Micro Systems.

 JDK is an acronym for Java Development Kit.
 The Java Development Kit (JDK) is a software development environment which is used to develop Java applications and applets.
 It physically exists.
 It contains JRE + development tools.